narengan/cis/about.md

 IBM Cloud CIS allows you to tune most of its features to suit your needs, including:

+ * Authoritative DNS servers
- * IP firewall sensitivity and range blocking
+ * Global and Local Load Balancing
+ * Web Application Firewall (WAF)
- * Cache and page rules
+ * Caching and page rules
- * Use of SSL certificates
+ * DDoS Protection

 IBM Cloud CIS gets you going quickly by establishing defaults for you, which you can change easily from the API or UI interfaces.
 Here are some comonly changed parameters: